fxm90/LightweightObservable/README.md

 ### Integration
 ##### CocoaPods
 [CocoaPods](https://cocoapods.org) is a dependency manager for Cocoa projects.
 For usage and installation instructions, visit their website.
-To integrate LightweightObservable into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate Lightweight Observable into your Xcode project using CocoaPods, specify it in your `Podfile`:
 ```ruby
 pod 'LightweightObservable', '~> 1.0'
 ```

 ##### Carthage
 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.
-To integrate LightweightObservable into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate Lightweight Observable into your Xcode project using Carthage, specify it in your `Cartfile`:
 ```ogdl
 github "fxm90/LightweightObservable" ~> 1.0
 ```